Sparebank 1 SMN: SpareBank 1 SMN: Krogsveen acquires BN Bolig

 EiendomsMegler 1 Midt-Norge and BN Bank have agreed to sell all their shares in BN Bolig to Eiendomsmegler Krogsveen.
 The transaction will be completed by 31th of December 2019.

-The employees of BN Bolig will be offered alternative employment at one of Krogsveen's 26 offices in Oslo and Akershus.
-In addition, the parties have drawn up a letter of intent concerning the provision of mortgage loans and property services between Krogsveen and BN Bank.
+The parties have drawn up a letter of intent concerning the provision of mortgage loans and property services between Krogsveen and BN Bank.

 EiendomsMegler 1 Midt-Norge and BN Bank each own 50 percent of the shares in BN Bolig.
 The company was established in 2016.